MicrosoftDocs/microsoft-365-community/Community/should-I-store-my-files-in-Teams-or-SharePoint-An-understanding-of-behind-the-scenes.md

 If you are in the _Posts_ tab of a channel, click on the ellipses (...) on the top right corner under your profile picture, and select **Open in SharePoint**.
 You'll then be redirected to the folder containing your files/documents.

 In case you only want to open a specific file, this is also possible.
 This time, navigate to the _Files_ tab of the channel, click on the ellipses (...) next to the file itself, and select **Open in SharePoint**.
-Although you'd think it would filter the view for only that document, but unfortunately it isn't.
+Although you'd think it would filter the view for only that document, but unfortunately it doesn't.

 **Accessing via SharePoint Online**
 If you feel comfortable in using the SharePoint Online interface, feel free to go directly to the site.
 The common URL is structured like this: `https://<tenant-name>.sharepoint.com/sites/<Team-name>/Shared%20Documents/<channel-name>`

-The site should also appear in your SharePoint home page, with all the other sites you have access to.
+The site should also appear in your SharePoint home page, along with all the other sites you have access to.

 ## Who can access or see my files?

-What is called _security trimming_ where users can view and search only content they've got access to, is totally respected between Microsoft Teams and SharePoint Online.
-Therefore, when you add / remove users from a Team, their access is also removed from the SharePoint site.
+As with all content in Microsoft 365, _security trimming_ applies to these files.
+Users can view and search only content they have access to, which is totally respected between Microsoft Teams and SharePoint Online.
+Therefore, when you add or remove users from a Team, their access is also added or removed from the SharePoint site.

 ## Are my changes reflected?